All the Pretty Horses (novel): Plot summary

-The two friends are brought to the larger prison, where the inmates test the two boys by attacking them relentlessly over a period of days.
-They barely survive and try to figure out how to get out of prison; an inmate with special privileges, who seems to command the respect of the other inmates, takes an interest in their situation and suggests money might solve their problem.
+The two friends are brought to the larger prison, where the inmates test them by attacking them relentlessly over a number of days.
+They barely survive and try to figure out how to escape the prison.
+An inmate with special privileges, who seems to command the respect of the other inmates, takes an interest in their situation and suggests money might solve their problem.
 They decline this offer of protection because they have no money, and Rawlins is soon severely wounded by a knife-wielding inmate and is taken away; Grady is not sure if Rawlins has survived.
 Soon afterward, Grady is wounded while defending himself from a cuchillero (knife attacker) and kills the man.

 After a long recovery from his near-fatal stabbing, Grady is released and finds Rawlins has also survived and been freed.
-They discover that Alejandra's aunt has interceded to free them, but on the condition that Alejandra undertakes never to see Grady again.
+They discover Alejandra's aunt has interceded to free them, but on the condition that Alejandra never sees Grady again.

 Rawlins returns to the United States and Grady tries to see Alejandra again.
 After a brief encounter, Alejandra decides she must keep her promise to her family and refuses Grady's marriage proposal.
 Grady, on his way back to Texas, kidnaps the captain at gunpoint, forces him to recover the horses and guns that were taken from him, Rawlins, and Blevins, and flees across the country.
 He is severely wounded in the escape and cauterizes a serious gunshot wound using his pistol barrel heated in a fire.

-He considers killing the captain but encounters a group of Mexicans who call themselves "men of the country," who take the captain as a prisoner.
+He considers killing the captain, but encounters a group of Mexicans that call themselves "men of the country", who take the captain as a prisoner.
 Grady eventually returns to Texas and spends months trying to find the owner of Blevins' horse.
-He gains legal possession of the horse in a court hearing where he recounts the entire story of his journey across the border, and the judge later tries to absolve Grady of his guilt both for killing the prisoner who attacked him and for being unable to prevent Blevins being murdered.
+He gains legal possession of the horse in a court hearing where he recounts the entire story of his journey across the border, and the judge later tries to absolve Grady of his guilt both for killing the prisoner who attacked him and for not being able to prevent Blevins’ murder.

 Grady briefly reunites with Rawlins to return his horse and learns that his own father has died.
-After watching the burial procession of one of his family's lifelong employees (an elderly Mexican woman who had helped care for three generations of his family from their infancy), the last strong link to his family and his past, Grady rides off into the West with Blevins' horse in tow.
+After watching the burial procession of one of his family's lifelong employees, Grady rides off into the West with Blevins' horse in tow.